 What convinced you to shoot digitally?

 I just didn’t like the noise of previous digital technology — this one has almost no noise.
-I was shooting a lot at nights, and it’s perfect.
+I was shooting a lot at nights, and it’s perfect for that.
 I can do blow-ups of shots that are sometimes 50%, and you can’t tell.
 I think Roger feels a bit of a responsibility, because people are saying, “Well, if Roger Deakins has gone digital, what’s your excuse?”
 [Laughs] It’s like he’s switched religions or something.

 Is it also great knowing exactly what you’re getting while on the set?